ohler55/ojc/README.md

 Follow [@peterohler on Twitter](http://twitter.com/#!/peterohler) for announcements and news about the OjC.

+### Release 1.13.0 - September 21, 2015

+ - Added functions to remove elements by path.

 ### Release 1.12.0 - September 3, 2015

  - Added support for opaque elements that can be set but do not get